Over the past few months, many customers walk in and ask us this question: Can I still see lava flowing?

 After a quick search, there aren’t many good answers out there.
-When you search for the answer, a tour to see lava flow (whether it’s by foot, helicopter or boat) comes up.
+When you search for the answer, a tour to see lava flowing (whether it’s by foot, helicopter or boat) comes up.
 But that doesn’t help.
 That’s why we created this post to help answer your question in the most direct way.

 Every year people flock to the Big Island to see active lava flow or lava glow at night.
 Before the recent eruption that happened in May 2018, the Halema’uma’u crater at the Kilauea summit was active and contained a lava lake, which is a lake made of lava.
 Because of that, there’s been a consistent flow of lava down at Pu’u’O’o for the past 35 years.
 People can walk up close to the lava flow or they can see the lava lake glow at night at the Kilauea summit.